Why Roofing Is a High-Risk Trade for Insurance

 Additional Coverage Roofers Should Carry

 Completed operations coverage, which is part of your general liability policy, is critically important for roofers.
 Many roofing defects do not become apparent until months or years after the work is completed, when a heavy rain or wind event exposes installation errors.
-Completed operations coverage pays for property damage claims that arise from your finished work.
+Completed operations coverage can help pay for property damage claims that arise from your finished work.
 Make sure your policy includes this coverage and that the limits are adequate.

 Surety bonds are required in many states for roofing contractors.
 A roofing contractor bond guarantees that you will perform work according to your contract and comply with local building codes.
 The bond amount varies by state and municipality, typically ranging from $10,000 to $50,000.